cies/low-code-backend-dockered/README.md

 Features:

 * Postgres as the primary data store.
-* ZomboDB adds auto-synced full text search (including fuzzy matching and suggestions) to Postgres.
+* ZomboDB adds auto-synced full text search (including fuzzy matching and suggestions) to Postgres, by bridging to ElasticSearch.
-* Hasura to manage permissions, database migrations and allow interaction with the data by a GraphQL interface.
+* Hasura to manage permissions (and usage limits), database migrations and provide GraphQL interface.
+Basically removing the need for server-side controller logic.
-* Elm with [elm-graphql]() to demo the joy of type safe queries in the front end.
+* Elm with [elm-graphql](https://github.com/jamesmacaulay/elm-graphql) to demo the joy of type safe queries in the front end.

 All together its a workflow that allows all effort to be focused in:

 * setting up database structure and permission (mostly no-code experience)
 * UX design and implementation (as exmaple in web UI Elm is provided)

-Server-side updates may change the API and therefor break your app.
+Server-side updates may change the API and therefor break your app if the exact GraphQL spec is not enforced.
 Using [elm-graphql](https://package.elm-lang.org/packages/dillonkearns/elm-graphql/latest)
-and [Hasura](https://hasura.io) we can generate an Elm GraphQL client that exactly fits your data model.
+and [Hasura](https://hasura.io) we can generate an Elm GraphQL client that exactly fits your data model, and thus only allows valid queries to be expressed in Elm.
-After changing the database schema simply regenerate the client code.
+After changing the database schema simply regenerate the Elm GraphQL client library code.
-Any errors resulting from your change show up as errors in your IDE.
+Any errors resulting from your change are now compile errors and should show up as such in your IDE.
+Good stuff.

 Stop writing/debugging layers of error-prone boilerplate and focus on cranking out features!